Mattel163: Phase 10 Mobile

 problem

 Phase 10, a rummy-style card game with a dedicated but niche fanbase, faced the challenge of expanding its appeal without alienating its core players—primarily women aged 20 to 40 who enjoy casual strategy games.
-The objective was to create a mobile version that stayed authentic to the game’s roots while attracting new players, especially from the UNO fanbase.
+To win in the physical card game, players played through all ten phases which could last hours and days.
+Our challenge was to create a mobile version that stayed authentic to the game’s roots while attracting new players.

 Goals